israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 # Salifort Employee Retention Project

 ## Project Overview
 The intended audience for this project is the Salifort Human Resources & Leadership Team.
-In the scenario, Human Resources has requested that a data analyst review the results from an employee satisfaction survey to develop a model that predicts employees will leave the company.
+In this scenario, Human Resources has requested that a data analyst review the results from an employee satisfaction survey to develop a model that predicts employees will leave the company.
 They have also requested an executive summary.

 For this task, I used XGBoost binary classification as an excellent choice in turnover prediction for improved employee retention and reduced cost of re-training new hires.